 It does not matter whom you had the argument with.
 Whether it's your date or someone who you would like to date, divergent opinions usually do not end well.
 When there’s alcohol involved – all bets are off!

 For example, EV owners would benefit if they lived at a home where they store their vehicle in a fully functional garage.
-Nissan would rather have a Leaf buyer invest in a charging unit that runs off of a 240-volt grid – preferably right where the air conditioning system is powered from.
+About every EV manufacturer would rather have their customers invest in a charging unit that runs off of a 240-volt grid – preferably right where the air conditioning system is powered from.
 A lot of enclosed garages are wired accordingly, whether they are attached to the home or not.

 On the flip side, what multi-residential unit owner or management company would install charging units for any resident with an electric vehicle?
 A few would, but not everyone would be on board on ensuring that tenants with an EV could charge their vehicle up even in an exposed area.
 I'm certain there will become a time when charging stations become part of a multi-residential unit’s infrastructure.
 How that will manifest in additional a tenant's lease for charges and such is another thing to consider regarding EV ownership.

 Then, there's the cost of charging electric vehicles.
 I know most proponents would say that any increase in an electric bill would offset any expenses paid at a petrol pump.
 The average American consumer drives around 4-5 miles a day one-way in their automotive commute.
-That would possibly come to a monthly fuel expense of $36.11 based on a typical compact sedan getting an average of 27MPG.
+That would possibly come to a monthly fuel expense of $36.11 based on a typical compact SUV getting an average of 27 MPG.
 Proponents of EVs say that it costs an average $1.00 a day to charge up a vehicle.
-Here's my rule of thumb: If you own an EV, drive the average commute of 4-5 miles one-way, and your electric bill jumps by $36.11 or over – stick with your petrol-powered car.
+Here's my rule of thumb: If you own an EV, drive the average commute of 4-5 miles one-way, and your electric bill jumps by $36.11 or over – stick with your ICE-powered car.

 Going back to the notion of the average American commuter driving 4-5 miles a day one-way, what if you're one of those commuters who travel over an hour back-and-forth to work?
 What if you’ve been commuting 30-50 miles one way from home to work?
 Maybe, that $1.00-a-day rate on your electric bill for charging up your EV sounds like a deal maker after all!

 Don't be too sure.
 To truly accomplish optimal charging of your EV on long commutes, you have to rely on several factors.
 One, an EV owner must take in consideration the cost and installation of a rapid charging unit in your garage.
 Two, the hope that there are charging stations at the workplace or destination your EV is going to.